Canelo vs Yildirim 2021 livestream: Preliminary fights & main fight card on February 28 | Goal.com

 Canelo vs Yildirim 2021 livestream: Preliminary fights & main fight card on February 28

-DAZN is offering a free-trial month - register now and watch the preliminary fights and main fight on February 28 at 1:00am (GMT)!
+DAZN is offering a free-trial month - register now to watch the preliminary fights and main fight on February 28 at 1:00am (GMT)!

 Preliminary and main fight on February 28 at 1:00am (GMT).